 Activities are scheduled almost daily on the Mensa calendar.
 Locally, these activities range from tours to guest speakers to parties.
 Many Local Groups have local Special Interest Groups that schedule get-togethers around interests such as foreign food or movies, or schedule get-togethers for members in their neighborhoods.
 Members attend regional and national gatherings that provide opportunities to meet other Mensans from across the U.S. and around the world.
-Members also interact online through our Community and more than 150 national special interest groups.
+Members also interact online through our online communities and more than 150 national special interest groups.

 In addition to qualification fees for supervised testing or evaluation of prior testing, members pay annual membership dues.
-Life, multi-year and dues rates for additional family members are available.
+Life, multi-year, and dues rates for additional family members are available.
 Visit our dues page for more information.